microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/calico/_index.md

     ![Create a Azure policy for Kubernetes cluster](./09.png)

-* In the above example, the *Definition location* of the policy represent the Azure subscription.
-Also, make sure *Category* is set to *Kubernetes*.
-We will use `audit` as default effect for this policy.
+* In the above example, the _Definition location_ of the policy represents the Azure subscription.
+Also, make sure _Category_ is set to _Kubernetes_.
+We will use `audit` as the default effect for this policy.

   You can either copy the `calicoapipolicy.json` file located in this folder into `POLICY RULE` or create a policy directly with azure cli with below command.